codepath/android_guides/Managing-Runtime-Permissions-with-PermissionsDispatcher.md

 }
 ```

-After compiling the project, we need to delegate the permission events to the generated helper class:
+After compiling the project, we need to delegate the permission events to the generated helper class ([Activity Name] + PermissionsDispatcher):

 ```java
 @RuntimePermissions